-This module sets out potential multi-dimensional planning and control approaches linked to performance measures and identifies methods of implementation.
-In so doing, it identifies a range of cost management techniques, their usefulness, and their applications.
-This includes the application of skills using quantitative/financial techniques; the ability to interpret and explain the results of these calculations; the ability to critically evaluate the techniques; and a recognition that management accounting, particularly at the strategic level is context-dependent, and has to be put into the context of an organisation’s strategy, culture and management style.
+This module sets out multi-dimensional planning and control approaches linked to performance measurement and management, and identifies methods of implementation.
+In so doing, it identifies a range of strategic cost management techniques, their usefulness, and their applications.
+This includes the application of skills using quantitative/financial techniques; the ability to interpret and explain the results of these calculations; the ability to critically evaluate the techniques; and a recognition that management accounting, particularly at the strategic level is context-dependent, and takes account of an organisation’s strategy, culture, and management style.

 Main topics of the module include:

 - The nature and purpose of strategic management accounting.

 - Issues in and challenges to management control.

 - Contemporary approaches to financial planning and cost measurement and management.

 - Approaches to and issues in generating and monitoring quality.